francisrstokes/arcsecond/Readme.md

 ## API

-*Non-essential note on the types:* This documentation using Hindley-Milner type signatures to show the types of function arguments and the return value.
+*Non-essential note on the types:* This documentation is using [Hindley-Milner type signatures](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) to show the types of function arguments and the return value.

-The two main "types" in arcsecond are `Parser a b` and `ParserState a`, which are loosely defined as:
+The two main "types" in arcsecond are `Parser a b` and `ParserState a`, which are defined as:

 `type ParserState a = Either String (Int, String, a)`